manthanank/learn-angular/README.md

 ### OnDestroy

-It is called just before a component or directive is destroyed.
-It is a good place to clean up any subscriptions or detach any event handlers to avoid memory leaks.
+It is called just before Angular destroys the directive/component.
+It is used to cleanup any resources or subscriptions that the directive/component has created.

 ```ts
 import { Component, OnDestroy, OnInit } from '@angular/core';